8. Exploring Recursive Utility#

 The endogenous state dynamics are given by:

-The first-order conditions for the investment-capital ratio imply that
+Express the first-order conditions for the consumption-capital and investment-capital ratios as:

 8.7.2.
-First-order approximation when \(\rho=1\)#
+First-order approximation when #

 We obtain the following zero and first-order approximations for the exogenous dynamics: